petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/retirement/dcsv2-series-retirement.md

 - If you want to continue leveraging the enclave-based offering with Intel SGX technology, migrate your workloads to [DCdsv3 virtual machines](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/general-purpose/dcdsv3-series?tabs=sizebasic).
 The DCdsv3 VMs offer significant improvements, including enhanced performance and increased memory capacity, making the DCdsv3-series a more robust and efficient choice.
 - To lift and shift into a VM based programming model, consider [DCasv5/DCadsv5/ECasv5/ECadsv5](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/general-purpose/dcadsv5-series?tabs=sizebasic) VMs, [DCasv6/ECasv6](https://techcommunity.microsoft.com/blog/azureconfidentialcomputingblog/preview-new-dcasv6-and-ecasv6-confidential-vms-based-on-4th-generation-amd-epyc%E2%84%A2/4303752) series (currently in preview) or [DC](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/general-purpose/dcesv6-series?tabs=sizebasic)/[ECesv6](https://learn.microsoft.com/en-us/azure/virtual-machines/ecesv5-ecedsv5-series) (currently in preview) confidential VMs (CVMs).
-- Additionally, if you already have or plan to transition to containerized workloads and want to lift and shift your containerized applications consider using [Azure Confidential Container Instances (C-ACI)](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-confidential-overview) serverless infrastructure.
+- If you already have or plan to transition to containerized workloads and want to lift and shift your containerized applications consider using [Azure Confidential Container Instances (C-ACI)](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-confidential-overview) serverless infrastructure.
 If you need to orchestrate containerized workloads, consider using [Virtual nodes on Azure Container Instances (C-VN2) for Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-virtual-nodes).

 Additionally, there may be changes to your Azure Virtual Machines billing because of this retirement.
 Refer to our Azure Virtual Machines [pricing page](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux-previous/) for more information.